PUBLICATION ETHICS

 Ethical Guidelines for Journal Publication

-The publication of an article in a peer-reviewed journal like the Journal of Islamic Law (JIL) plays a vital role in building a coherent and reputable knowledge network.
+The publication of an article in a peer-reviewed journal like the Journal of Islamic Law plays a vital role in building a coherent and reputable knowledge network.
 It serves as a direct reflection of the quality of the authors’ work and the institutions supporting them.
 Peer-reviewed articles uphold and embody the scientific method.
 Therefore, it is crucial to establish standards of expected ethical behavior for all parties involved in the publishing process: authors, journal editors, peer reviewers, publishers, and society.

 The authors’ submissions imply that the manuscript has not been previously published in any language, either in full or in part, and is not currently under consideration for publication elsewhere.
-Editors, authors, and reviewers within the Journal of Islamic Law (JIL) are fully committed to upholding good publication practices and accept the responsibility for the following duties and responsibilities, as outlined by the COPE Code of Conduct for Journal Editors.
+Editors, authors, and reviewers within the Journal of Islamic Law are fully committed to upholding good publication practices and accept the responsibility for the following duties and responsibilities, as outlined by the COPE Code of Conduct for Journal Editors.
 As part of the Core Practices, COPE provides guidelines available at http://publicationethics.org/resources/guidelines.

 Publication Decisions

-The editor of the Journal of Islamic Law (JIL) is responsible for determining which submitted articles should be published.
+The editor of the Journal of Islamic Law is responsible for determining which submitted articles should be published.
 This decision should always be guided by the work’s validity and its significance to researchers and readers.
 Editors may refer to the policies of the journal’s editorial board and must adhere to legal requirements regarding libel, copyright infringement, and plagiarism.
 Editors may also consult with other editors or reviewers when making this decision.

 Fair Play